Harin-6044/Question-Answering-System/README.md

 #### Working :

-* Create a Docker_File, Requirements.txt and main.py in the same directory as the code.
+* Create a Docker_File, Requirements.txt and main.py in the same directory as the code
-* Build the Docker image using "docker build -t image_01 -f Docker_File .".
+* Build the Docker image using "docker build -t image_01 -f Docker_File ."
-* Run the Docker container using "docker run image_01".
+* Run the Docker container using "docker run image_01"
-* The FastAPI application inside the Docker container will be accessible at http://localhost:8000/answer.
+* The FastAPI application inside the Docker container will be accessible at http://localhost:80/answer
-* Send POST requests with JSON data containing the question and context fields to get the corresponding answer.
+* Send POST requests with JSON data containing the question and context fields to get the corresponding answer

 #### Demo :